pathfinder177/blockchain_go/doc/WALLET_SERVER.md

 ### Format the code

 ## Q&A
-- Should wallet be in blockchain repo(monorepo approach)? yes
+- Should wallet serverside be in blockchain repo? - yes
     - Pros:
         - simple to test, all code in one place
     - Cons: